antimof/UxPlay/README.md

 (iPhones, iPads, MacBooks) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix.
-UxPlay supports Apple's AirPlay 2 protocol using "Legacy Pairing", and some features are missing.
+UxPlay supports Apple's AirPlay 2 protocol using "Legacy Pairing", but some features are missing.
 (Details of what is publically known about Apple's AirPlay 2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).